SM 18x250 [2xM5] / N42 - magnetic roller

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Key role in modern technologies – find application in HDD drives, electric drive mechanisms, medical devices and other advanced devices.
+- Significant importance in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical apparatus and other modern machines.

 Disadvantages of neodymium magnets: